alphagov/side-by-side-browser/README.md

 bowl reviewomatic
 ```

-This should start reviewomatic, reviewomatic-explore and migratorator - everything you need to run and view reviewomatic-explore in dev.
+This should start reviewomatic, reviewomatic-explore and migratorator - everything you need to run and view reviewomatic-explore in dev